Skip to content

 Expired Substances

 The use of expired medical materials is prohibited in any survival procedure performed on live vertebrate animals used for research or teaching.
 Learn what to look for on boxes and vials to identify when they are or close to expiration.
 This lesson also provides strategies for marking expired substances.
+ALL individuals attached to a protocol or in an animal care position must complete this lesson every three years.

 Facility Entry-Clothing Requirements